santosh653/python-darkslide/README.rst

                         working dir; This may be useful if you intend to publish your html presentation online.
   -t THEME, --theme=THEME
-                        A theme name, or path to a daskslide theme directory -v, --verbose         Write informational messages to stdout (enabled by default).
+                        A theme name, or path to a darkslide theme directory -v, --verbose         Write informational messages to stdout (enabled by default).
   -x EXTENSIONS, --extensions=EXTENSIONS